mattapallisravya/python-challenge/README.md

 # python-challenge
-financial analysis for pyBank and election results for pyPoll.
+1. Financial analysis for pyBank

+2. Election results for pyPoll.